-- ➤ Understand and learn the Agency programs, policies, and procedures. - > Obtain facts and recognize the relevance and significance. - ➤ Analyze situations and adopt effective courses of action. - ➤ Interpret and explain to the applicant, recipient, or others public social service programs, policies, rules, and regulations. - > Develop skill in interviewing case recording and interpretation. - Work within a community setting and effectively use appropriate resources and services. - Maintain confidentiality in accordance with legal standards and/or county regulations. - ➤ Work effectively in emotionally charged or stressful settings/emergencies. - Analyze data, interpret and apply directions, rules, policies, procedures, and regulations, and develop appropriate responses. - Interact professionally and respectfully with clients including difficult, hostile, or distressed clients. - > Performs all duties in conformance with the National Association of Social Workers Code of Ethics. - Respect cultural differences. - > Organize and maintain work detail. - ➤ Work with cases varying in difficulty/clients including clients with dual diagnoses, potentially dangerous clients or legally complex cases. - ➤ Effectively represent the department and the County in meetings with governmental agencies; community groups; various business, professional, and regulatory organizations; and in meetings with individuals. - > Independently organize work, set priorities, meet critical deadlines, and follow-up on assignments. - > Effectively use computer systems, software applications, and modern business equipment to perform a variety of work tasks. - > Communicate clearly and concisely, both orally and in writing, using appropriate English grammar and syntax. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.
+- Interact professionally and respectfully with clients including difficult, hostile, or distressed clients. - Performs all duties in conformance with the National Association of Social Workers Code of Ethics. - Respect cultural differences. - Organize and maintain work detail. - ◆ Work with cases varying in difficulty-/clients including clients with dual diagnoses, potentially dangerous clients or legally complex cases-.

+Analyze data from multiple sources, interpret and apply complex directions, rules, policies, procedures and regulations, and develop appropriate responses

+- MINIMUM Effectively represent the department and the County in meetings with governmental agencies; community groups; various business, professional, and regulatory organizations; and in meetings with individuals. - > Independently organize work, set priorities, meet critical deadlines, and follow-up on assignments. - Effectively use computer systems, software applications, and modern business equipment to perform a variety of work tasks. - Communicate clearly and concisely, both orally and in writing, using appropriate English grammar and syntax. - Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

-Education and Experience:
+QUALIFICATIONS (Education and /or Experience):